-FUEL PRICE EQUALISATION ACCOUNT - At the direction of the Public Transport Council ("PTC"), a fuel price equalisation account ("FPEA") has been set up to account for diesel price and electricity tariff adjustment charge for the purpose of mitigating the effects of any increase in fuel price and electricity tariff.

-Annual contributions to the FPEA may be required as determined by the PTC, based on the reference electricity tariff and diesel price for the year.
+FUEL PRICE EQUALISATION ACCOUNT - Pursuant to Section 32 of the Public Transport Council Act 1987 (the "PTC Act"), a fuel price equalisation account ("FPEA") has been set up to account for diesel price and electricity tariff adjustment charge for the purpose of mitigating the effects of any increase in fuel price and electricity tariff.
+Annual contributions to the FPEA may be required as determined by the Public Transport Council ("PTC"), based on the reference electricity tariff and diesel price for the year.

+In accordance with Section 32 of the PTC Act, withdrawal of any sum of money from the FPEA must not be made without approval from the PTC.
 Applications can be made to the PTC to seek approval for a draw down as may be catered for by the purpose of the FPEA mechanism, provided that the amount drawn does not exceed half of the available FPEA balance.